Maximize Trading Strategy Performance for Consistent Profits

 What is a solution for an exit from the transaction?

-For example, the ratio of profitable deals has decreased, the frequency of deals has also decreased, and the duration of the deal has become longer.
-What can this mean?
-It could mean that the signal to close the trade created by the trading strategy is not sensitive enough.
-To put it simply, the trade remains open for quite a long period, until finally the market conditions change and the trader starts to make a loss instead of profit.
-To avoid such a situation and large losses, you need to make the exit trigger more sensitive and able to work effectively even in a short period.
+For example, if the ratio of profitable deals has decreased, the frequency of deals has also dropped, and the duration of deals has increased, it could indicate a problem.
+This may mean that the signal to close the trade is not sensitive enough.
+As a result, the trade stays open for too long.
+When market conditions change, the trader may start losing instead of gaining.

 All attention to the trading methodology

-A common problem for most beginning traders is discovering this or that trading strategy on various forums and continuing to use it without realizing the methodology that underlies it.
+A common problem for beginners is discovering a trading strategy on forums and using it without understanding the underlying methodology.

-Perhaps someone told you that this strategy brought a very good profit in the past, but immediately ask yourself what assets the trader traded, at what intervals, and under what market conditions.
-You should by no means use a trading strategy just because someone once allegedly made money with it.
+Someone might tell you that this strategy brought good profits in the past.
+But ask yourself, what assets were traded, at what intervals, and under what market conditions?
+Never use a strategy just because someone allegedly made money with it.

 You’d better develop your own trading strategy

-Of course, the easiest, at first glance, option for any trader is to use someone else’s trading strategy.
-But how will you check whether the strategy you have chosen works?
-Will you do it based on reviews of supposedly successful traders?
-Or maybe you will simply trust the creator of this strategy, whom you have never seen and do not know who he is?
+Of course, the easiest option for any trader is to use someone else’s strategy.
+But how will you check if the strategy works?
+Will you rely on reviews from supposedly successful traders?
+Or trust the creator, whom you don’t even know?

-Both of these options will lead you to serious losses.
-You should never blindly trust trading strategy creators.
-The best option is to be aware of what conditions are right for you, what assets you will be creating your strategy for, and what time frame to trade on.
-Once you have created your profitable trading strategy, you will be able to easily make any necessary adjustments to it in the future, since you will understand its methodology and all the rules by which it works.
+Both options could lead to serious losses.
+Never blindly trust trading strategy creators.
+The best option is to understand what conditions are right for you, which assets you’ll trade, and what time frame works best.
+Once you’ve created your own profitable trading strategy, you’ll be able to make adjustments easily.
+You’ll understand its methodology and rules, which will help you maximize trading strategy performance.

 Does your trading strategy provide an important advantage?